FrankDoka/Doka-front-end/content/experience/frank-doka-experience-1/index.md

 - Troubleshoot application systems and provide end-user support and problem resolution.

-- Lead large scale migration from Windows XP / 7 to windows 10 + office 365 environemnt – planning, designing, implementing, doitt etc
+- Led a team in designing and implemented custom OS imaging solutions and performing mail migration to Office 365 as part of a large-scale migration of 10,000+ devices from Windows XP, 7 to Windows 10.

 ![](images/img1.png#center)